 The stage play is adapted by Rachel Wagstaff and Duncan Abel.
 The director is Luke Sheppard.
 It will star Nigel Harman as Robert Langdon, Danny John-Jules as Sir Leigh Teabing, and Hannah Rose Caton as Sophie Neveu.
 All casting and touring information are on its official website.

-Summary of the Dan Brown Books in Order
+Summary of Dan Brown Books

 Whether you’ve seen the screen adaptions or not, if you’re looking for where to start with Robert Langdon’s story, here is your definitive list of the Dan Brown books in order with plot summaries.